 The best way to achieve a high level of fitness without injuring yourself is to listen to your body.
-Don't depend on heart rate monitors, fitness trackers or other gadgets.
+Don’t depend on heart rate monitors, fitness trackers or other gadgets.
 The most sophisticated fitness tracker and injury-avoider is your brain.
-Training to achieve a high level of fitness requires intense exercise and most exercise injuries are caused by continuing to exercise intensely when your body tells you to take the day off.
+Training to achieve a high level of fitness and to prevent diseases usually involves intense exercise, and most exercise injuries are caused by continuing to exercise intensely when your body tells you to slow down, stop exercising, or take the day off.

-For example, the test called VO2max measures the major limiting factor to how fast you can move over distance: the maximum amount of oxygen you can take in and use over time.
-However, you do not need to monitor VO2max with a machine; you can increase VO2max just by becoming short of breath in your training.
-To make muscles stronger, you have to exercise intensely enough to damage muscles so that when they heal, they will become stronger.
+For example, the test called VO2max measures the maximum amount of oxygen you can take in and use over time, which is the major limiting factor to how fast you can move.
+However, you do not need to monitor VO2max with a machine; you can increase VO2max just by exercising intensely enough to become short of breath.

 • On one day they take an intense workout to damage their muscles.